shaunabanana/pepper-rigged/README.md

 # pepper-rigged
- A rigged Blender model of the Pepper Robot.
+ A FK-rigged Blender model of the Pepper Robot.